Subscription Retention

 Example: Alice holds both a monthly Music plan and a yearly Premium plan.
 In v1, Alice counted as 1 subscriber.
 In v2, she counts as 2 active subscriptions.
 Conversely, if a single subscription was restored across 3 anonymous devices in v1, it appeared as 3 subscribers — in v2 it correctly counts as 1 subscription.

-The chart is a cohort retention table.
+The Cohort Retention Table is a cohort retention matrix.
 Each row represents a group (cohort) of subscriptions that started during the same time period.

 ColumnDescription